 From squid

-Extracts reusable rules from developer corrections during a coding session and persists them to CLAUDE.md or memory for future sessions.
+Extracts reusable rules from developer corrections during a coding session and persists them as lessons in AGENTS.md files for use in future sessions.

 Slash command